mikiiiss/Amharic-Movie-Recommender/README.md

 # Amharic-Movie-Recommender
-A machine learning project that recommends Amharic movies based on YouTube user comments.
+This project uses machine learning to recommend Amharic movies based on user comments scraped from YouTube.
+By analyzing the sentiment and content of these comments, the system suggests movies that users with similar tastes might enjoy.